 Phi Sigma Tau

-Lehigh will soon have an official chapter of the international Philosophy Honor Society, Phi Sigma Tau.
+Lehigh now has an official chapter of the international Philosophy Honor Society, Phi Sigma Tau!
 For more information about Lehigh PST, contact the Philosophy department.

 Philosophy is where it all began and where learning to think well continues.